Teamoh/Random-Callback/README.md

 If `callback` is not a function or `chance` is not a number a `TypeError` will be thrown.

+The callback will always be executed with the global context (`global` in NodeJS environments and `window` in the browser environment).

 Returns a boolean which indicates if the function was executed.

 ## Randomness